 When my family gets itchy travel feet but our budget keeps us close to home, we head over to New Orleans, Louisiana for a weekend.
-The drive is a short scenic three hours away so it is perfect for a mini family vacation.
+The drive is a short scenic three hours away so it is perfect for a mini vacation.
 When we travel to New Orleans, we love to just wander around and relax.
-We have been making this trip with our two children (ages three and five) for several years now and have found many ways to keep a family of four entertained in New Orleans without breaking the bank.
+We have been making this trip with our two children (ages 3 and 5) for several years and have found many ways to keep a family of four entertained in New Orleans on a budget.

 When we travel, hotels are one of our biggest expenses.
 Finding an inexpensive hotel in New Orleans is not impossible.
 We have booked hotel rooms as low as $59 a night and the hotel reservation even came with a free parking coupon!
 Staying outside or on the outskirts of the French Quarter but still within safe walking distance can help cut hotel costs.
 The Queen and Crescent on Camp Street is just a short 10-minute walk from many of the famous attractions in the French Quarter.
 The Ambassador Hotel is just a few blocks away and although the Hilton Garden Inn New Orleans Convention Center is a little further in distance the price for both of these hotels is usually reasonable and parking is often included!

 Our favorite free activities include walking along the Mississippi River, watching the street performers in the French Quarter, listening to the street performers sing or perform acrobatics, and wandering through the French Market Community Flea Market.
 The Community Flea Market is full of booths selling everything from New Orleans souvenirs to plumeria plants.
 You can walk along the river to hear the calliope on the Steamboat Natchez.
 My children listened for about 20 minutes before we could drag them away!
 Spend some time in Spanish Plaza at the Riverwalk Marketplace looking at the fountain and the boats on the river.